Bogerchen/ColonPolyps_Detection/README.md

 # ColonPolyps_Detection
 Codes and key procedures to construct a ColonPolyps detection system based on [YOLOv3 architecture](https://pjreddie.com/darknet/yolo/).
-All procedures below are on 'Linux'.
+All procedures below are on `Linux`.